ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-side-effect.md

 # No top level side effect (no-top-level-side-effect)

-Based on [eslint-plugin-toplevel].
+Disallow top level side effects.

+Side effects at the top level can have various negative side effects including but not limited to slow startup times and unexpected behaviour (in particular for libraries).

 ## Rule Details

-Lets you disallow top level side effects.
+This rule lets you control top level side effects.

 Examples of **incorrect** code for this rule: